Sorry, you need to enable JavaScript to visit this website.

 If a person, despite knowledge to the contrary, receives benefits or services according to the Act on Social Services, the municipality can claim a refund.

 Furthermore, The Danish Authority of Social Services and Housing is responsible for the National Audit Unit.
-The board monitor and evaluate the practices of the five municipal social supervisory authorities.
+The board monitors and evaluates the practices of the five municipal social supervisory authorities.
 The board is also responsible for supplying professional support to the five municipal social supervisory authorities, which are responsible for approving and conducting the supervision of the operational social facilities across Denmark.

 The Danish Authority of Social Services and Housing publishes an annual report on the activities of the municipal social supervision authorities.